 - Secure the accident scene and remove all cars and debris from the road.

-- Take pictures of the accident scene and the surrounding weather and road conditions in case you need them moving forward in a personal injury lawsuit or insurance claim.
+- Take pictures of the accident scene and the surrounding weather and road conditions in case they are needed moving forward in a personal injury lawsuit or insurance claim.

-- Gather witness testimony and record it on your phone, if possible.
+- Gather witness testimony and record it on a phone, if possible.